Housing & Neighborhood Guide

 Planning to move to Washington, D.C.?

 The School of Continuing Studies is located in Chinatown, one of the most accessible areas of Washington, D.C.
 With a perfect Transit Score of 100, our campus is located within a four-block radius of all six Metro Rail lines, countless Metro Bus stops, the DC Circulator, and more than 3,000 parking spaces.
 Additionally, with a Walk Score of 99—a “walker’s paradise”—our community is a convenient, walkable neighborhood full of amenities and local culture.
+Additionally, check out our neighborhood guide below for additional details on some of the different neighborhoods in and around campus.

 Adams Morgan/U Street Corridor